chenmingxiang110/J4darrays/README.md

 ## Introduction

 Although this package is not camparable to numpy or tensorflow, but it is meant to make matrix manipulation and machine learning easier on Java.
-You can build ndArrays and caculations on them much easier than using the vanilla arrays like float[] or int[].
+You can build ndArrays and caculations on them much easier than using the vanilla arrays.

 ## Quick Start